Skip to main content

 • If your item was returned damaged, the Renter is liable for the cost of repairs.
 This could cover fees from the tailor/seamstress to fix rips, holes, removed embellishments, broken straps, etc.

-• If your item is damaged beyond repair, the Renter is liable for the replacement cost of the item.
-If you have confirmed that the item is damaged and needs to be replaced, the Renter fairly gets to keep the damaged item (excluding family heirlooms, if applicable)
+• Since the Renter is liable for the replacement cost of the item, if you have confirmed that the item is damaged beyond repair and needs to be replaced, the Renter fairly gets to keep the damaged item (as such, we strongly encourage you not to list items of sentimental value as available for rent).

 Damage best practices

 • You should always note/photograph the condition of your item before it is shared to prevent any discrepancies.
+We recommend photographing/inspecting the item right before it is sent out, and right after it is returned.

 • Be transparent about damage costs to the Renter as soon as you receive quotes.
-It’s best if this process is handled quickly after the return.

 • An item that just needs to be cleaned is not considered damaged as cleaning costs should be incorporated into the rental price.
 If cleaning costs go beyond general dry-cleaning costs, contact the Renter.
 (For example, the normal cost of dry cleaning does not cover a large red wine stain and might require additional costs).